moyicat/moyicat.github.io/_posts/2015-07-30-mobile-topic-page-redesign.md

 ---
 layout: post
 title: Redesign Mobile Experience
-desc: Redesign and test the mobile experience for Graphiq's 22 Vertical Search Engines.
+desc: Redesign and test the mobile experience for Graphiq's 22 vertical search engines.
 Improve user engagement metrics by over 20%.
-date: 2015-07-30 00:00:00 -0800
+date: 2015-07-30
 categories: graphiq
 tags: [UX, A/B Test, Mobile]
-og: /assets/img/project-mobile-tests.jpg
+ogimg: /assets/img/project-mobile-tests.jpg
 ogtitle: Case Study - Vertical Search Mobile Experience
-ogdesc: Redesign and test the mobile experience for Graphiq's 22 Vertical Search Engines.
-Improve user engagement metrics by over 20%.
 ---

 # Redesign Mobile Experience for Vertical Search Engines

 Graphiq had 22 vertical search engines covering a wide range of topics—from electronics to pets, schools, software, and more.
 That was how Graphiq started as a company.
 We use a centralized template to generate pages for all those verticals and make regular updates to this system.

-Last year, we decided to redesign the mobile screens for our vertical search engines to improve the user engagement metrics and roll out our new [card design language]({{ site.baseurl }}{% post_url 2016-11-01-graphq-visualizations %}#card-metaphor).
+In 2014, we decided to redesign the mobile screens for our vertical search engines to improve the user engagement metrics and roll out our new [card design language]({{ site.baseurl }}{% post_url 2016-11-01-graphq-visualizations %}#card-metaphor).

 ### Background